Fort Worth Prostitution Attorney

 - First degree felony: Involvement in a formal prostitution enterprise where one of the subjects is under the age of 18

 Call Our Firm Today

 There are many different defenses we can use to prove your innocence.
-Our team includes a former prosecutor and a lawyer who is board certified in criminal defense by the Texas Board of Legal Specialization.
+Attorney Kara Carreras is a former prosecutor and a lawyer who is board certified in criminal defense by the Texas Board of Legal Specialization.
 We understand what it takes to help you pursue the best possible results for your situation, and we are on your side.

 Not all accusations of prostitution are rooted in fact.
 In some cases, a law enforcement officer will make conclusions about what happened without knowing the facts.
 In others, a defendant could have been the victim of entrapment and been persuaded to commit a crime.
 The more time we have to build a case for you, the better your chances will be at a favorable outcome.